marina-projects/Bike-shop-React-redux-app/README.md

 ## Contributions and Feedback
 Thanks for taking a look at this code.
 Feel free to add, remove, change, and comment this App.
 I'll appreciate any thoughts or ideas that about how to make it better.
-For more information about me and my projects visit my website: [https://marina-romanova.com/](https://marina-romanova.com/)
+For more information about me and my projects visit my account or my website: [https://marina-romanova.com/](https://marina-romanova.com/)